 During the course of construction, ODEQ may perform random inspections of the Project for compliance with OPDES permit requirements.
-This will result in the issuance of an ODEQ routine inspection report indicating deficiencies that must be corrected by the Contractor.
+This may result in the issuance of an ODEQ SWPPP Inspection Report indicating deficiencies that must be corrected by the Contractor.